roland-rad-lab/MoCaSeq/README.md

 - genomes.config: Location of reference genomes and associated index files
 - genome\_annotations.config: Location of annotations on the reference genome, e.g. genes, common variants

+There is a more in depth walkthrough of setting up your environment to run the pipeline on [LRZ](LRZ.md).

 Once you have setup mocaseq.config for your computing environment you can use [genomes.config](https://github.com/roland-rad-lab/test-datasets/blob/mocaseq-nextflow/nextflow-configs/mocaseq/pipeline/genomes.config) and [genome\_annotations.config](https://github.com/roland-rad-lab/test-datasets/blob/mocaseq-nextflow/nextflow-configs/mocaseq/pipeline/genome_annotations.config) directly to run the test data.

 ```bash